corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ## Compatibility

 Overwrites the `col_city`, `col_habitat_trade`, and `col_ring_trade` colony types and existing trade-related districts: `district_city`, `district_srw_commercial`, `district_hab_commercial`, `district_rw_city`, and `district_rw_commercial`.
-Despite vastly improved compatibility via Stellaris version 3.3 "Libra," this mod remains separate from [Colony Designation: Ecumenopolis Commercial](https://steamcommunity.com/sharedfiles/filedetails/?id=2597129991) because viewing Commercial Arcologies now requires a UI mod, and this mod does not.
+This mod is separate from [Colony Designation: Ecumenopolis Commercial](https://steamcommunity.com/sharedfiles/filedetails/?id=2597129991) because viewing Commercial Arcologies requires a UI mod, and this mod does not.

 This mod will not work well with other mods that make changes to the same colony designations or districts.
 Overhaul mods commonly make changes to districts, but are more likely to overwrite the entire file.
-Due to how Stellaris file-loading works, change from this mod will overwrite code from full-file district overwrites and apply the verion of commercial districts from this mod.
-That's good for thi mod, but could interfere with other modifications bade by other mods.
+Due to how Stellaris file-loading works, change from this mod will overwrite code from full-file district overwrites and apply the version of commercial districts from this mod.
+That's good for this mod, but could interfere with other modifications made by other mods.

 Compatible with Planetary Diversity and Gigastructural Engineering (does not modify Gigas districts, but does exclude these districts from spawning on the wrong things).

-Built for Stellaris version 3.3 "Libra."
+Built for Stellaris version 3.4 "Cepheus."
 Not compatible with achievements.

 ### Recommended Companion Mods